process-analytics/bpmn-visualization-tutorial-getting-started/README.md

 ## Visualization

 ### Running instances and their number ⚙️
-- **animated activity stroke**: to indicate that there are running instances of the corresponding activitiy
+- **animated activity stroke**: to indicate that there are running instances of the corresponding activity

 - **Overlays on activities**: to indicate the number of instances